bigbio/proteomics-sample-metadata/experimental-design/README.md

 - Sample Metadata.
 - MSRun Metadata.
-- The relation beetween the Sample and the MSRun
+- The relation between the Sample and the MSRun
 - The Fraction and Fraction Group

 The following design is based on other efforts from [OpenMS](external-examples/openms-experimental/OpenMS.md), [MaxQuant](external-examples/maxquant/mqpar-jarnuczak-phospho.xml), [ArrayExpress](external-examples/arrayexpress/ArrayExpress.md)